 Authorities discovered what was initially thought to be a bullet wound in Bohlman’s head.
 Brakeman Stirman said that the approach to Paisano Pass was uncharacteristic in that the train slowed more than it ordinarily would have.
 As Stirman moved forward on the train to investigate and got within four cars of the cab, he saw a “tall slender man in black” jump from the engine and run away a moment before the explosion.

 Fireman Charles Robinson was initially arrested following an investigation by the railroad, county authorities and Texas Rangers, but before a trial could take place, Robinson committed suicide.
 An autopsy revealed a severe brain injury which is thought to have contributed to his anxiety.
-Brakeman Stirman was also arrested and release twice, but no motive could be found for either crewman’s involvement in a murder, if one was committed.
+Brakeman Stirman was also arrested and released twice, but no motive could be found for either crewman’s involvement in a murder, if one was committed.

 Bohlman’s widow brought a lawsuit against the railroad for $50,000 alleging that the engine was defective.
 Local undertaker J. J. Kaster’s testimony raised doubt as to Engineer Bohlman’s injury, stating that it could have been debris from the explosion, rather than a bullet wound, that killed him.
 The actual financial outcome of the conflict is unknown, but records reflect that the first trial resulted in a mistrial and a subsequent trial ended with a hung jury.

 Bohlman’s widow remained in Sanderson for many years after her husband’s death.
 Engine #745 (shown above) was repaired in El Paso and returned to service, but to this date, facts of the incident other than stated above are unknown.
 The mystery of the 1921 train explosion at Paisano Pass remains unsolved.